atinfo/awesome-test-automation/python-test-automation.md

     * [widgetastic](https://github.com/nextQE/widgetastic.core) - RedHat UI widget components framework
     * [navmazing](https://github.com/nextQE/navmazing) - PageObjects based navigation from RedHat
     * [nightwatch](https://github.com/nextQE/nightwatch) - UI Automated Testing Framework using Python and Selenium.
 Influenced by nightwatch.js
+	* [seleniumbase](https://github.com/seleniumbase/SeleniumBase) - A simple Python framework for building test automation with Selenium WebDriver.
+It depends on pytest or noose modules to run.
+When used with noose a HTML report can be generated in the end of the test run.
 - extensions
     * [webdriver_manager](https://github.com/SergeyPirogov/webdriver_manager) - The main idea is to simplify managemet of binary drivers for different browsers.
     * [pytest_splinter](https://github.com/pytest-dev/pytest-splinter) - pytest spinter and selenium integration for anyone interested in browser interaction in tests.